The Lonely Crossing and Other Poems: Critical reception

-On its original publication The Freeman's Journal stated that "The literary level reached in these fugitive products of a life which has been too strenuous for dalliance with the Muses may not reach the highest level of poesy; but they have the true sweet note of the simple lyric and are faithful to nature whether of the observative or contemplative order.
+On its original publication, a review in The Freeman's Journal noted, "The literary level reached in these fugitive products of a life which has been too strenuous for dalliance with the Muses may not reach the highest level of poesy; but they have the true sweet note of the simple lyric and are faithful to nature whether of the observative or contemplative order.
 More than that, they are an earnest that the authoress might worthily vest herself, if she would, in the singing robes of Australia."

-In a minor review The Maitland Weekly Mercury noted "Her life has been one of hard work, and of many struggles against adverse circumstances, but these experiences have probably only the better fitted her to write many sweet and helpful sonnets for the encouragement of her countrywomen."
+In a minor review, The Maitland Weekly Mercury noted, "Her life has been one of hard work, and of many struggles against adverse circumstances, but these experiences have probably only the better fitted her to write many sweet and helpful sonnets for the encouragement of her countrywomen."